Tamás Priskin: 2009–10 season

 However, Priskin's future at Watford remained in doubt, as he declined signing a new contract at the club.
 On 6 August 2009, Priskin joined Ipswich Town for an undisclosed fee believed to be in the region of £1.7 million.
 His first competitive goal for Ipswich came when he scored in a 2–1 League Cup second round 2–1 defeat at Peterborough United nineteen days after signing, later having a penalty saved by Joe Lewis.
 His only league goal of the season came in a 3–3 away draw against Doncaster Rovers on 19 September, nine minutes after entering as a substitute for Jonathan Walters.

 In February 2010 Priskin went on loan to Queens Park Rangers.
 His only goal in 13 games came in a 2–2 draw away to his former club Preston on 27 March, equalising for a 2–2 draw on the edge of the penalty area after being set up by Adel Taarabt.

 2010–11 season

 On 12 January 2011 he scored the only goal in a 1–0 win for Ipswich Town over Arsenal in their League Cup semi-final first leg match.
 In March 2011, Priskin joined Swansea City on loan until the end of the season.
 He returned to Ipswich, injured, in late-April.

 2011–12 season

 He was again loaned out in November 2011, when he joined Derby County on a six-week deal.
-On 2 January 2012, it was confirmed that Priskin would return to Ipswich at the end of his loan spell; Priskin appeared 5 times for Derby, scoring one goal in his debut at West Ham United, a game which Derby lost 3–1.
-On 17 January 2012, Priskin was released from his contract at Ipswich Town.
+Just two days after arriving at the club, he scored his side's only goal in a 3–1 away defeat to West Ham United.
+On 2 January 2012, it was confirmed that Priskin would return to Ipswich at the end of his loan spell; On 17 January 2012, Priskin was released from his contract at Ipswich Town.